Mohammed-Balaswad/Mohammed-Balaswad/README.md

 <h1 align="center">Hi There! <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" height="50px" width="50px"></h1>

 ## 💫 About Me:
-Hi, I’m Mohammed, an IT student in my final university stage.<br>I enjoy building software projects that solve real problems I’ve personally faced — especially ones related to my local community.<br><br>I like being involved in the full journey of a project: starting from research and problem analysis, moving through idea validation and design, and ending with implementation and iteration.<br><br>🚀 Currently, I’m working on TOM, a travel-related project that I’m actively improving and evolving <br>(https://github.com/Mohammed-Balaswad/tom-travel-system.git)<br><br>Looking ahead, I’m focusing on building strong skills in UX/UI design, aiming to combine clean logic with thoughtful, user-centered interfaces.
+Hi, I’m Mohammed, an IT student in my final university stage.<br>I enjoy building software projects that solve real problems I’ve personally faced — especially ones related to my local community.<br><br>I like being involved in the full journey of a project: starting from research and problem analysis, moving through idea validation and design, and ending with implementation and iteration.<br><br>🚀 Currently, I’m working on TOM, a travel-related project that I’m actively improving and evolving <br>Check It Here(https://github.com/Mohammed-Balaswad/tom-travel-system.git)<br><br>Looking ahead, I’m focusing on building strong skills in UX/UI design, aiming to combine clean logic with thoughtful, user-centered interfaces.

 ## 🌐 Socials: